aypjames/eShop/README.md

 - If time and skill weren't an object what would you change?
 - Ideas for new features
 - Refactoring/refinement
+- Ability for more users to use the site, including logging in and out.

 ## Further reading or links to inspiration